archerbird/Pacman/README.md

 ## Get Started
 You should be able to simply clone and launch the Pacman.xlsm.
 Sheet1 has a "hardcoded" maze.
 Eventually, I'd like to teach excel how to draw a maze from scratch.
-You can start a game by running Client.Prototype()
+You can start a game by running Client.Prototype().
+As of now, the only things that work are:
+1. You can move pacman by using the arrow keys
+1. Ghosts will navigate themselves around the maze

+For now, you can't die, but you also can't eat!

 ## Rubberduck
 Its really helpful to have the Rubberduck VBE Add-in installed.
 You will be able to see a nicer folder structure for the project.